-Additionally the College administered the Community College Survey of Student Engagement (CCSSE) and survey of Entering Student Engagement (SENSE) to obtain qualitative data regarding student engagement and experiences.
+Recommendations 5, 8, 9 10, and 19.
+After a follow-up site visit in November 2016, the Commission regarding student engagement and experiences.
 The College also contracted with Interact, Inc. to conduct qualitative and quantitative research regarding student enrollment and student loss.
+The

-The Dean of Research and Planning has worked with divisions and departments to support data needs in expanding and revising certificate and degree offerings as well as targeted outreach opportunities for the college.
+Additionally the College administered the CCSSE and SENSE surveys to obtain qualitative data and revising certificate and degree offerings as well as targeted outreach opportunities for the college.
 In addition, the Interim Dean of Research chairs the Planning, Research & Institutional Effectiveness Committee (PRIEC).
 A comprehensive research and planning webpage has been developed consolidating information that was dispersed throughout the college webpage and adding new content.
 Continued actions taken since November 2016 are identified below.